whodoibenow/Anomaly-Detection---eCommerce/README.md

 We used several arbitrary figures as sales to predict the Anomaly such as follows:

+For this, we used 122.184 units of sales to check if its an anomaly.
+Model predicted : NOT ANOMALY
 ![My Image](https://github.com/whodoibenow/Anomaly-Detection---eCommerce/raw/main/Screenshot%202022-09-05%20at%203.56.20%20PM.png)

+For this, we used 2000.184 units of sales to check if its an anomaly.
+Model predicted : NOT ANOMALY
 ![My Image](https://github.com/whodoibenow/Anomaly-Detection---eCommerce/raw/main/Screenshot%202022-09-05%20at%203.56.32%20PM.png)

+For this, we used 1000.184 units of sales to check if its an anomaly.
+Model predicted : NOT ANOMALY
 ![My Image](https://github.com/whodoibenow/Anomaly-Detection---eCommerce/raw/main/Screenshot%202022-09-05%20at%203.56.49%20PM.png)